Alistair Gordon Lethbridge-Stewart

 Eventually, he risked his career by going over High Command’s heads and petitioning the UN to form a rapid response force for alien threats.
 He personally spoke to Security Council members about the alien threats.
 (Who Killed Kennedy) UNIT was duly organised, with Lethbridge-Stewart promoted to Brigadier and appointed head of the United Kingdom branch.
 (The Invasion) This made him unpopular with many senior British officers.
 (Who Killed Kennedy) A photo was taken of the Brigadier around this time.
 This was the photo used to show his record as a companion of the Doctor in the Black Archive.
 (The Day of the Doctor) Four years after the Yeti invasion, UNIT investigated the mysterious activities of electronics industrialist Tobias Vaughn.
 Vaughn was allied with the Cybermen in their attempt to conquer Earth.
 With the help of the Second Doctor and his companions, the Brigadier and his men thwarted them.
 (The Invasion) Having found The Doctor’s help to have been invaluable, the Brigadier set out to recruit a full-time scientific advisor to UNIT.
 He approached Dr Elizabeth Shaw, who was initially sceptical of both the offer and the idea of aliens.
 At the same time, he re-encountered The Doctor, who had been forced to regenerate into his third incarnation and exiled to 20th century Earth by the Time Lords.
 The Brigadier took on the new Doctor as UK UNIT’s scientific advisor, with Liz Shaw acting as his assistant.
 (Spearhead from Space) He and the new Doctor lacked the easy rapport they had enjoyed during The Doctor’s previous incarnation.
 Their relationship was further strained when Lethbridge-Stewart ordered Corporal Nutting to set off explosive charges around the Wenley Moor Silurian colony, after promising The Doctor he had no hostile intentions towards them, either killing the Silurians, (Doctor Who and the Silurians, Cold Blood) or simply entombing them.
 (The Scales of Injustice) It was shortly after this incident that the Brigadier answered a call for help from an old friend and colleague Colonel Heinrich Konrad, UNIT commander at Kriedskind Castle.
 Discovering that Konrad had authorised and taken part in an experiment with an extract from an alien plant, which caused previous occupants of the Castle to manifest themselves, the Brigadier called The Doctor for assistance.
 After what happened on Wenley Moor, he was not sure The Doctor would come — but he arrived in time, and set up a jamming device that kept the temporal attackers at bay just long enough for the UNIT troops to get away from the Castle before it was destroyed.
 (Old Soldiers) The Arkwood Experiments TVC The Brig and the Masters The Brigadier joins the Headmasters in attempting to protect Arkwood.
 (The Arkwood Experiments) The Brigadier took The Doctor to an investigation on an oddly situated zoo, where they were informed and shown that the more dangerous of the animals (such as panthers and lions) were acting docile and domesticated while the animals known to be personable and friendly (such as penguins and a gazelle) were acting violent and rambunctious.
 Discovering that these symptoms had started during a school field trip to the park, The Doctor deduced that one of the students at Arkwood Private School had to be behind this.

 Travelling to the school, The Doctor and the Brigadier discovered that at least one student had already suffered the same symptoms.
 Soon, the entire school had been contaminated and the students prepared to attack the local town.
 While the Brigadier and the school’s Headmasters tried and failed to stop the students at the school entrance, The Doctor formulated a chemical antidote and cured the students, as the student behind the incident was sent to a detention centre.
 (The Arkwood Experiments) After RAF pilot Frank Parry was killed in the Easter Aquhorthies stone circle, the Brigadierordered Lieutenant Mike Yates to place a security cordon around it.
 Later, when Yates had gone missing, The Doctor found him being interrogated by a group of Armidians.
 Yates broke free and the Armidians vanished.
 With the Armidians still in the local area, the Brigadierordered the Tharon stone the Armidians used to draw power from igneous rock to be destroyed.
 The Brigadier led one of three groups to find the stone circles the Armidians had teleported to.
 The Brigadier’s group killed one of the Armidians that was trying to use the stone circles to wipe out humanity.
 According to this account, the Brigadier then recruited Yates into UNIT with a promotion to captain rank.
 (Vengeance of the Stones) When both The Doctor and Liz had disappeared, the Brigadier brought troops, including Mike Yates, with him to Smallmarshes in Kent, where a Silurian was seen, to find them.
 Later, after returning to HQ, the Brigadier received a report that The Doctor, Sergeant Yates, a Silurian, and the missing teenager Marc Marshall had been taken aboard a stealth plane.
 A group of UNIT troops led by the Brigadier followed the aircraft to the Vault in Northumberland.
 The Doctor, Liz, and Yates, along with the Silurian hybrid Tahni, were rescued and the Pale Man’s plans to conquer the world were stopped, but the Pale Man had escaped capture and Marc’s heart gave out.
 Afterwards, Liz returned from the Silurians’ shelter and went back to Cambridge to continue her research, and, according to this account, this is when Yates was promoted to Captain.
 Around this time, Fiona filed for divorce.
 Although Fiona did not contest Alistair’s right to see Kate, (The Scales of Injustice) Kate later became estranged from both of her parents.
-(Downtime) The Brigadier employed Jo Grant as The Doctor’s new assistant.
+(Downtime) The Brigadier employed Jo Grant as the Doctor’s new assistant.
 Along with Captain Yates, they were immediately plunged into another Nestene invasion of Earth where the Brigadier met The Master for the first time.
 (Terror of the Autons) When a wave of violence swept across Britain, the Brigadier met Persephone again and his memory was restored.
 The Brigadier also found himself against Hades and so he and the Doctor had to make an alliance with The Master.
 (Deadly Reunion) BrigUndercover The Brigadier goes undercover as a delivery van driver to infiltrate Stangmoor Prison.
 (The Mind of Evil) Lethbridge-Stewart oversaw UNIT when it provided security for a World Peace Conference, while The Doctor investigated an unusual machine at Stangmoor Prison.

 However, both their jobs coincided, as The Master had devised an elaborate plan to disrupt the conference — first through an assassination attempt and then through a hostage situation at the prison.
 With The Doctor trapped inside, the Brigadier and UNIT infiltrated Stangmoor to retake control and rescue the hostages.
 However, The Master’s allies within the prison hijacked a missile as well.
 Due to some careful bargaining by The Doctor, The Master was distracted enough for UNIT to destroy the Machine and the missile, although The Master managed to escape.
 (The Mind of Evil) UNIT troops took charge of a crashed spaceship near the Nuton Power Complex in south east England.
 The Brigadier accompanied The Doctor, Jo, Government Minister Horatio Chinn and some scientists in gaining access to the ship and encountering the, seemingly benign, Axons.
 They then presented their new material Axonite which could do many wondrous things but it was Chinn who gained possession of the Axonite before any negotiations could be started.
 It became clear that The Master was helping the Axons to invade the Earth and UNIT troops fought many battles against the now hideously tentacled beings.
 They were only stopped when The Doctor managed to put a time loop around their ship.
 (The Claws of Axos) When The Doctor and Jo investigated an archaeological dig in the village of Devil’s End, they discovered The Master masquerading as the local vicar.
 With them and other members of UNIT in the village the Brigadier was unable to access Devil’s End because of a heat barrier which had been generated by The Master.
 He and his men eventually gained entry through the barrier, but could not pass the animated gargoyle Bok, who was unaffected by gunfire and a bazooka shot.
 When Bok was rendered immobile after the Dæmon Azal’s powers turned against himself, the Brigadier and UNIT managed to arrest The Master and take him away to stand trial for his many crimes.
 (The Dæmons) Major Carver, the fatherof a soldier vaporised by Bok, held the Brigadier and the Doctor hostage until they told him his son had died fighting against Victor Magister.
 (Degrees of Truth) While in talks over an international incident, the Brigadier arranged an investigation into the “ghost” that delegate Sir Reginald Styles had apparently met at Auderly House before the delegates arrived for the World Peace Conference.
 After The Doctor drove off in the Brigadier’s Land Rover to follow some 22nd century guerrilla fighters, the Brigadier took part in the Conference.
 When The Doctor returned from the 22nd century, the Brigadier and UNIT helped repel a Dalek attack.
 The Brigadier evacuated Auderly House, as Shura’s Dalekanium bomb would have killed all the delegates inside, sparking World War III.
 (Day of the Daleks) The Brigadier and the rest of UNIT began to find it difficult to remember The Master, during an invasion by silver crabs along the British coastline.
 The Doctor deduced these were Sild, and were causing everyone to forget The Master by what he called “time fade”.
 The Doctor decided he had to spring The Master from his prison at Durlsdon Heath before the Sild got to him but his time ran out and the Brigadier had to have the RAF blow up the prison.
 In the aftermath The Doctor seemingly disappeared which caused Lethbridge-Stewart and the rest of the UNIT team much sadness at the loss of their friend.
 However, some time later The Doctor turned up again, without The Master, but having dealt with the “time fade”.
 The Master also showed up to gloat, but once again UNIT were able to successfully arrest him and take him away.
 (Harvest of Time) After The Doctor and Jo left for Peladon, (The Curse of Peladon) the Brigadier and UNIT found themselves attacked by a fascist version of Earth.
 The Brigadier first employed Ian and Barbara Chesterton and, reluctantly, The Master to help combat the infiltration.
 (The Face of the Enemy)